-I see it happen far too often: A writer has been taken in by a vanity press, when they thought they were working with a hybrid publisher.
+I see it happen far too often: a writer has been taken in by a vanity press, when they thought they were working with a traditional publisher, or a reputable hybrid press.
 I understand how easy it can be for a writer to convince themselves they are making the right choice by going with the publisher who seems to promise so much.

 Writing can be a really lonely business.
 Not just the act of writing, which tends to be solitary, but the business itself can seem huge and varied and overwhelming and even frightening.
 There’s a lot to learn, the business always seems to be changing, and the traditional routes invariably include a great deal of rejection.
 So, it’s easy to understand why a writer who is otherwise very canny might be misled by a publisher who isn’t all they seem.

 Knowledge really is power, though.
 If you know what to look for, you can sort the vanity press from the hybrid publisher, and both from the company that provides self-publishing services to independent authors.
 Then you can make an informed decision about how to publish your book and avoid being disappointed and feeling foolish later.

 The first thing to get clear about is that vanity presses, hybrid publishers and self-publishing service providers all engage in forms of self-publishing, by which I mean that the author contributes to or pays outright for the processes involved in publishing their book.